Donciavas/WarehouseMicroServiceSolution/README.md

 .NET 6, ASP.NET Core

 This solution is a collection of three microservices with different database (SQL Server, MySQL & MongoDB).
 It is developed with API Gateway, using Ocelot, which communicates with all the three microservices for doing the CRUD operations.
 Finally, a Web Application is added which only communicates with the API Gateway.
 Postman is used to test communication between the API Gateway.
 All authorization is implemented through API Gateway.
-Only /api/Order is with RateLimitOptions of requests, as limit of 3 per 60s.
+Only /api/Order is with RateLimitOptions of requests, as limit of 6 per 60s.
 Run the application through Docker compose.
-Authentication and Authorization is done with Json Web Tokens.
+Authentication and Authorization is done with Json Web Tokens with Sign up, Login services and database.

 Docker hub: https://hub.docker.com/repositories/donciavas